AccelerateHS/accelerate/README.md

  * [Type-safe Runtime Code Generation: Accelerate to LLVM][MCGN15] ([slides][MCGN15-slides]) ([video][MCGN15-video])
  * [Streaming Irregular Arrays][CMCK17] ([video][CMCK17-video])

-There are also slides from some fairly recent presentations:
+There are also slides from some presentations on Accelerate:

  * [Embedded Languages for High-Performance Computing in Haskell][Embedded]
  * [GPGPU Programming in Haskell with Accelerate][YLJ13-slides] ([video][YLJ13-video]) ([workshop][YLJ13-workshop])